FAMILIAR-project/familiar-language/README.md

 # Credits

-FAMILIAR was originally created at I3S laboratory by Mathieu Acher, Philippe Collet and Philippe Lahire and is now jointly and openly managed by the DiverSE team (IRISA / Inria / University of Rennes 1) and the MODALIS team (I3S laboratory, University of Nice Sophia Antipolis).
+FAMILIAR was originally created at I3S laboratory / Colorado State University by Mathieu Acher, Philippe Collet, Philippe Lahire, and Robert B. France.
+It is now jointly and openly managed by the DiverSE team (IRISA / Inria / University of Rennes 1) and the MODALIS team (I3S laboratory, University of Nice Sophia Antipolis).